 Ayurvedic massage, or Abhyanga, involves the application of warm oil to the body to help reduce inflammation and promote relaxation.

-Ayurvedic medicine Ayurvedic herbs such as brahmi (Bacopa monnieri) and ashwagandha (Withania somnifera) have been traditionally used to support brain function and nervous system health.
+Ayurvedic herbs such as brahmi (Bacopa monnieri) and ashwagandha (Withania somnifera) have been traditionally used to support brain function and nervous system health.
 However, it is important to consult with a healthcare provider before using any herbal remedies, as they may interact with medications or have other risks.

 Dietary changes